Ecodesign for Sustainable Products Regulation (ESPR)

 • Create a Digital Product Passport (DPP) for transparency

 The second step is to create a DPP and begin by compiling key information about the product’s origin, materials, manufacturing processes, environmental impact, repairability, and end-of-life cycle recovery.
 The passport should include data such as supply chain details, material content (including recycled or hazardous materials), carbon footprint, lifespan, and instructions for disassembly, reuse, or recycling.
-This information must be standardized and made accessible to relevant stakeholders across the value chain through a QR code or serial number.
+This information must be standardised and made accessible to relevant stakeholders across the value chain through a QR code or serial number.

 • Follow the requirements of the ESPR and become compliant

 To become ESPR compliant, companies must align their product data with the specific requirements set out in the regulation.
-After compiling verified LCA data and DPP content, the passport must be uploaded to the EU’s centralized digital registry.
+After compiling verified LCA data and DPP content, the passport must be uploaded to the EU’s centralised digital registry.
 Additionally, the ESPR requires companies to disclose annual information on the quantity and handling of unsold consumer products and prohibits the destruction of unsold textiles and footwear, thereby promoting donation, reuse, or recycling instead.
 Meeting these obligations ensures both legal compliance and alignment with Europe’s shift toward a circular economy.

 Smarter businesses and products start with Ecodesign